joeappleton18/data-management-2021-notes/sessions/week_10/README.md

 ## Task 6 - Is Authenticated API

 Can you create a user API route that the front-end could use to determine if a user is authenticated (e.g., `controllers/api/user.js`).
 Next, use this information to hide the save button if the user is not logged-in.

+## Solutions

+We have now completed the course - well done!
+[Should you need the solutions for this week you can find them in the repository by clicking this link](https://github.com/joeappleton18/db-starter-project/tree/week-10-solutions).